 READ MORE ABOUT: BADASS YOUR BRAND BY PIA SILVA

 Who Are Your Ideal Clients?

-This is a big one, because your time is incredibly valuable.
+Your time is incredibly valuable.
 The more time you spend on marketing, the less time you’re spending on your craft.

-I’m not a big fan of “the hustle.”
+Personally, I’m not a big fan of “the hustle.”
 I don’t go to portfolio reviews or networking events anymore.
 I also don’t invest in mailers or other printed materials to send out to potential clients.
 I found all of these things to be time consuming, exhausting and expensive with little to no results.

 What Is Your Budget For Marketing?